 - Keep track of all vehicle-related expenses

 Using the standard mileage rate is easiest, as all you have to do is track your miles.
-You’re then compensated at 57.5 cents per mile driven for business use (for 2020).

 Even if you work at home, there may be times when you’ll travel to meet clients and prospects or attend conferences.
 This positions you to deduct a variety of expenses, such as: